parth-verma/pyDownload/README.md

 # Command Line usage

-The package can be used to perform multithreaded downloads via the CLI.
+The package can be used to perform fast downloads via the CLI.

 ### Usage